 Read the chapter or section.
 In a group, have each person read a smaller part of the whole out loud until you get through the chapter or bigger section.

 The best way to ensure consistent time in the Word is to have a plan for what you are going to read.
 Here are some great resources with plan options.

 ESV Reading Plans

 There are seven different types of reading plans on this ESV website to print.
 Some are shorter, month-long reading plans, and some are a full year.

 The Austin Stone Community Church

 Austin Stone’s daily REAP (Read, Examine, Apply, Pray) method is similar to what we talked about above and their reading plan is available online.
-Or download and print the pdf for their reading plan.

 The Bible App

 The Bible App (also known as YouVersion) is a free app download.
 There are tons of reading plans inside this app.
 You can even invite a friend through this app to read the same plan as you and discuss it together.

 She Reads Truth or He Reads Truth is a Bible study website and app with shorter topical and book studies going throughout the year.
 You can follow the devotions through the app or on the website, and they also offer well-designed printed study books to order in their shop.